kantale/OpenBio.eu/docs/docs/index.md

 OBC: output__result__my_workflow__1 = 120
 ```

 The important thing to notice here is that the installation and validation Bash commands of the tools/data that take part in a workflow are execute *before* the Bash commands of any step.
 Or else, first we install tools/data and then we execute the rest parts of a workflow.
 Remember also that the tool ```another_tool/1/1``` has a variable named ```INSTALLATION_PATH```.
-We can access this variable at any step of the worfklow.
-For example, edit the workflow ```my_workflow/1```, click on the step node ```main_step``` of this workflow and at the Bash editor, at any part type: "input" the following autocomplete menu appears:
+We can access this variable at any step of the workflow.
+For example, edit the workflow ```my_workflow/1```, click on the step node ```main_step``` of this workflow and at the Bash editor, at any part type: "input" the following auto-complete menu appears:

 ![img](screenshots/screen_31.png)